Concordium/concordium-wallet-proxy/README.md

 The change in the account's balance due to this transaction, not including the transaction fee.
 This is only present if the origin type is `"self"` and the transaction involves a transfer to or from the account other than the transaction fee.

-#### `fee` (optional)
+#### `cost` (optional)
-The change in the account's balance due to the transaction fee.
+The cost of performing the transaction, if this cost is paid by the account.
-This is only present if the origin type is `"self"` (since otherwise the account is not responsible for the fee).
+This is only present if the origin type is `"self"` (since otherwise the account is not responsible for the cost).
-When present, this is always a negative value.
+When present, this is always a positive value.

 #### `total` (required)
 The total change in the account's balance due to the transaction and associated fees.